 It's always recommended to take a soil test before adding sulfur to your lawn or garden.
-Knowing the pH of your soil is essential to determining the amount of sulfur to incorporate.
+Knowing the pH of your soil is essential to determining the amount of sulfur needed.

-It's best to apply soil sulfur before plants or grass are in place.
-Incorporate the pelletized sulfur into your soil.
-If you already have plants or grass established, you can apply sulfur on the soil's surface.
-In this case, it will take longer for the soil's pH to be lowered.
+It's best to incorporate pelletized sulfur into your soil before plants or grass are in place.
+If you already have established plants or grass, you can apply sulfur on the soil's surface.
+In this case, it will take a longer period of time to lower the soil's pH.

 If you're unsure how much sulfur to apply to achieve your desired pH level, you can use this sulfur application calculator to give you a better idea.
-Our soil sulfur bag has a quantity of 8 lbs., or 3.63 kg of pelletized soil sulfur.
+Our soil sulfur bag has a quantity of 8 pounds, or 3.63 kilograms of pelletized soil sulfur.

 What is elemental sulfur?

-Sulfur is an essential plant nutrient, but it's not uncommon for soil to have a deficiency in sulfur and need a nutrient supplement.
-Additionally, some plants (like blueberries) prefer more acidic soils, so supplementing sulfur can help improve their yield.
+Sulfur is an essential plant nutrient, but it's not uncommon for soil to have a sulfur deficiency and need a nutrient supplement.
+Some plants (like blueberries) prefer more acidic soils, so supplementing sulfur can help improve their yield.

 The process of lowering soil pH through adding sulfur is slow acting.
 It can take months, but the results are long lasting.
 The process can be sped up with the addition of microbes with a soil conditioner like Jump Start.